18020132/dao-duc-tung.github.io/src/pages/projects/finance-foundations/financial-ratios/index.md

 The current ratio of Exxon Mobil corp in the example above is \~$350B / \~$160B= \~2.2.

 A current ratio of less than one may seem alarming, although different situations can affect the current ratio in a solid company.
-For example, a normal monthly cycle for the company’s collections and payment processes may lead to a high current ratio as payments are received, but a low current ratio as those collections downgrade.
+For example, a normal monthly cycle for the company's collections and payment processes may lead to a high current ratio as payments are received, but a low current ratio as those collections downgrade.

 ## Return on sales ratio